 SEND training forms part of the continuing professional development of all teachers and learning support assistants and is organised in accordance with the needs of the students.
 The school works closely with other local schools, sharing training opportunities including professional development days and outside experts.
-The SENCO is part of the senior leadership team and meets once per half term with other SENCO's / Inclusion Leaders within the trust to review and plan the training, guidance and advice that staff across the school need to ensure they meet the additional learning requirements of our students.
+The Inclusion lead and SENCO contribute to senior leadership team meetings and meet once per half term with other SENCO's / Inclusion Leaders within the trust to review and plan the training, guidance and advice that staff across the school need to ensure they meet the additional learning requirements of our students.
 Our school's Accessibility Plan outlines adaptations made to the building to meet particular needs and enhance learning.